 Memory for “when”

-Much less is known about the memory for temporal context, or “when” an event occurred.
+Much less is known about memory for temporal context (“when”).
 Many areas of the brain have the capacity to encode and express information about when an item was encountered, but the definitive source of the hippocampus’s time information is still unresolved.
 Additionally, the definition of “time” often varies between studies, with some authors considering spatiotemporal context (Lipton, White & Eichenbaum, 2007), others focusing on judgments of elapsed time (Bakhurin et al., 2017; Leon & Shadlen, 2002), while others consider temporal context (Barker et al, 2007; Davachi & DuBrow, 2017).

 Eichenbaum (2012) suggests that medial entorhinal cortex takes part in separating memories that overlap in spatial context but have different temporal context.
-This is supported by a study in rats in which electrical activity in the hippocampus or medial entorhinal area was recorded while they traversed a T-maze (Lipton et al., 2007).
-Rats were rewarded if they correctly alternated between turning left and right at the end of maze.
-Trials in which the rats “remembered” the correct turn were analyzed, and activity patterns within the medial entorhinal area and hippocampus were used to differentiate between left-turn trials and right-turn trials.
+This is supported by a study in rats in which activity in the hippocampus or medial entorhinal area was recorded while they traversed a T-maze (Lipton et al., 2007).
+Rats were rewarded if they correctly alternated between turning left and turning right at the end of the central corridor of the maze.
+Data from trials in which the rats “remembered” the correct turn were analyzed separately for left- and right-turn trials, and activity patterns within the medial entorhinal area and hippocampus were used to differentiate between them.
 Place-sensitive neurons in the hippocampus responded to small spatial locations regardless of trial type, while neurons in the medial entorhinal area responded to larger spatial locations but differentiated between trial types.
 This led the authors to suggest that the medial entorhinal area provides some information about the temporal context of an event to the hippocampus that is then combined to form a memory representation.

 The hippocampus itself has been shown to contain cells that are responsive to temporal context.
 “Time cells” fired to signal elapsed time as rats ran on a treadmill, and some of the same cells were shown to have place fields when the rats were instead allowed to explore a maze (Kraus et al., 2013).
 This indicates that “place cells” and “time cells” are the same cells, acting to encode the context of the animal’s experience (Eichenbaum, 2014).
 Other areas have also been implicated in timekeeping.
 Within mice trained to lick after a time interval to obtain a reward, activity within the striatum and orbitofrontal cortex signaled time elapsed, with medium spiny neurons in the striatum showing greater accuracy than those in orbitofrontal cortex (Bakhurin et al., 2017).
 Cells that respond to time have also been found in the parietal cortices of rhesus monkeys trained to saccade in different directions if a stimulus was longer or shorter in duration than a certain learned time (Leon & Shadlen, 2002).